WinEdt in Action: Snapshots

 WinEdt in Action as TeX Editor

 Note the drop-down menu in the button that starts TeX; the default compiler can be changed.
 The drop-down portion of the button only has to be accessed when you want to change the default compiler.
-This instance uses the (default) 2-row toolbar and has background schemes and effects (gradient background for special environments and right margin) enabled.
+This example also shows the default 2-row toolbar and has enabled background schemes and effects (gradient background for special environments and right margin).
 It is easy to enable or disable such effects through the Preferences Dialog or through the Options Interface where the appearance can be further customized.

 TeX was executed in WinEdt's Console (bottom panel).
-Default shortcut to toggle the visibility of the console is Shift+Ctrl+C.
+The default shortcut to toggle the visibility of the console is Shift+Ctrl+C.

 Notice auto-delimiter matching in action.
-Line Numbers have been displayed for visual feedback (in the default settings the shortcut Ctrl+= toggles the visibility of the line numbers)...
+And Line Numbers are shown ()for visual feedback ).
+In the default settings the shortcut Ctrl+= toggles the visibility of the line numbers...

 GUI Page Control (TeX Symbols)

 WinEdt provides a special GUI Page Control containing almost 500 buttons associated with TeX symbols.
 The control and its contents are user customizable:

 This example also illustrates WinEdt's spell-checking ability.
 The commands Check Word (Shift+Enter) and Complete Word (Ctrl+Enter) in the Tools menu can be real life-savers.
 Right-clicking an a misspelled word brings up the Suggestions Dialog.

 Misspelled words are (by default) highlighted in red and underlined.
 This auto-spelling functionality can be turned off by clicking on the Spell panel in the status line.
 The same applies to other panels in the status line: they respond to mouse clicks!